taimasuid/Twilio_SMS/README.md

-# Introduction:

-Thanks for continuing your application to Postscript Engineering!

-This assignment very closely mimics work we are doing at Postscript - it’s a stripped down version of a core part of our functionality.
-So it should give you a good sense of whether you want to work at Postscript, and give us a good sense of what it would be like to have you on our team.

-In particular, to do well on this project you’ll probably need to work like we do: follow the [80/20 rule](https://en.wikipedia.org/wiki/Pareto_principle).
-There are a lot of technologies listed below and we want you to use all of them.
-You’re probably not familiar with all of them, but you only need to learn enough to get the assignment working.
-We’re not looking for perfect usage of any tool.

-In addition to the code, please send us: 1) an explanation of your solution, 2) a list of the technologies used that were totally new to you, so we can take that into account, 3) roughly how long you took

-## Evaluation Criteria:

-- Learning & implementing new frameworks / languages
-- Speed / Resourcefulness
-- Working within a broad spec / autonomous decision making
-- Quality given the amount of time taken (it would be reasonable to submit a medium-quality solution that you were able to do quickly)

 ## Assignment:

 Please create a tool that can send shipment notifications as text messages.
 All of the functionality you create must be exposed through a single front-end interface.
 It must interact with back-end API’s to perform its functions.